kaninRice/FA-MRU-simulation/README.md

 #of words = 32 <br>
 1 - h = total cache miss<br>
 M = Miss penalty<br>
-<i>*Note that for this simulation project, the # of words is specified in the specifications to be set to 32 words, the miss penalty is similar to that used to calculate the average memory access time.</i>
+<i>*Note that for this simulation project, the # of words set in the specifications is 32 words, the miss penalty is similar to that used to calculate the average memory access time.</i>

 ## 2. Sequential Sequence